 For the purposes of this disclosure 'Senior Officer' means Chief Executive, their direct reports and statutory chief officers whose salary is between £50,000 and £150,000.
+The Council changed their Directorate structure on 1 August 2022 from three Directorates to two.
+As part of this exercise the Place & Growth Directorate was split and merged into the new structure of Finance, Assets and Regeneration and Place and Communities.
+The Managing Director, Place & Growth left the Council has part of this transition.

-The position of statutory role of Monitoring Officer for the council is carried out by Ms Sara Freckleton, under a shared arrangement with Tewkesbury Borough Council until 30 September 2021.
-This council pays a contribution of 35% of her costs, being £21,826 in 2021/22 (£43,336 in 2020/21).
-Since 30 September 2021, Mr Howard Norris has been engaged as the council's interim monitoring officer.
-The council has paid £59,500 in relation to the provision of this service in 2021/22.
+In 2022/23, the position of statutory role of Monitoring Officer for the council was carried out by Claire Hughes from 24 October 2022, under a shared arrangement with Stroud District Council.
+The Council pays a contribution of 50% of her costs, being £36,645 in 2022/23.
+Prior to this appointment, Mr Howard Norris was engaged as the Council's interim monitoring officer.
+The council paid £59,500 in relation to the provision of this service in 2022/23.